slqye/league-proximity/README.md

 Hi!
 Welcome to **League Proximity**.
 This software allow you to have proximity chat in **League of Legends**.

 > [!IMPORTANT]
-> I am not sure whether Riot Games allows this kind of software to be used in-game.
-I am not responsible for any consequences that may occur.
+> After consulting with Riot Games support, it has been determined that the use of this software is not permitted, and doing so may result in a ban.
+Please note that I am not responsible for any consequences that may arise from its use.

 ## Usage